xlxwalex/FCGEC/README_EN.md

 We divide these data into train, validation and test sets with the numbers 36340, 2000 and 3000 respectively.
 And more detailed statistics are available in our paper.
 ### How to Access FCGEC
-The train, validation and test data for our FCGEC are placed in the `data` directory，the format of the data can be found in the README file.
+The train, validation and test data for our FCGEC are placed in the [`data`](https://github.com/xlxwalex/FCGEC/tree/main/data) directory, the format of the data can be found in the README file.

 ***Note:*** For the test set we only provide the sentences without the corresponding labels, which you can evaluate your model by visiting [Codalab Page](https://codalab.lisn.upsaclay.fr/competitions/8020) to calculate the performances.